A Little of

 Now I'm using the wheel more often and am enjoying clay full time again.
 We live and work outside of Nevada City, CA, about an hour from Sacramento.
 No, this is not a hobby and no, we're not retired.
 Why on earth would I retire from something that I absolutely love to do.
 While life and the work continue to evolve, the clay is the same and for that I'm very thankful.

 p.s.: About that photo in the header...I wish it was taken recently.
-I really really wish it was recent because it's pretty old...although my daughters pictured in the photo with Brenda and me might have a thing or two to say about "old."
 I like the photo.
-It reminds me of the color of my hair once upon a time.
+It reminds me of the color of my hair once upon a time...and of course, our grandkids are about the age of our two daughters in the photo.